 In 1991 and again in 1994, HFC's Nursing Program was awarded grants from the Helen Fuld Institute.
 The grants enable the Nursing Program to continue its multimedia efforts by implementing interactive video into the curriculum.

 On March 26, 1992, at the 40th Anniversary of Associates Degree Nursing Education Banquet held in Lansing, Michigan, HFC received the Pioneers of Yesterday Award for 40 years of excellence in nursing education.
 HFC's Nursing Program was again cited for being a pioneer in ADN education at the 1999 National League for Nursing convention, where a video depicted the history of such programs.

 In October 2000, HFC's Nursing Program was awarded accreditation with the National League for Nursing Accrediting Commission (NLNAC), INC (now known as Accreditation Commission for Education in Nursing).
-In October 2008, it was awarded re-certification.
+In April 2017, it was granted continuing accreditation with conditions.
 The Nursing Program is proud to have maintained this accreditation for nursing education.

 On April 16, 2005, the 50th Graduation Class Anniversary was celebrated with a reception in the Health Careers Building Atrium.
 Eight members of the first graduating class of 21 members attended.